peter88213/nv_custom_export/docs/help/index.md

 -   `$AuthorName` - Author\'s name
 -   `$Language` - Language code acc. to ISO 639-1
 -   `$Country` - Country code acc. to ISO 3166-2
+-   `$Filters` - Information about the use of filters, if any
+-   `$NotASceneField1` - Field 1 name for sections that aren't scenes
+-   `$NotASceneField2` - Field 2 name for sections that aren't scenes
+-   `$NotASceneField3` - Field 3 name for sections that aren't scenes
+-   `$OtherSceneField1` - Field 1 name for other scenes
+-   `$OtherSceneField2` - Field 2 name for other scenes
+-   `$OtherSceneField3` - Field 3 name for other scenes
+-   `$CharacterExtraField` - Extra field name for character data

+**Deprecated:**

 -   `$CustomPlotProgress` - Custom "Plot progress" field title
 -   `$CustomCharacterization` - Custom "Characterization" field title
 -   `$CustomWorldBuilding` - Custom "World building" field title